 Welcome to Shepherd's Heart Veteran's Home!

-Approximately 33% of Pittsburgh's homeless are US Veterans.
-When Veteran's Administration Chaplain Mike Wurschmidt left the US Air Force to begin his ministry among the poor and broken, he never knew that so many of the homeless in our nation's cities were combat veterans from the Vietnam War.
-Over the next 22 years, Chaplain Mike and his wife, Tina, have been reaching out to the poor and homeless, including our veterans, in cities across our nation.
-Since June 1993, they have been in the trenches of Pittsburgh helping the homeless.
+Approximately 33% of individuals experiencing homelessness in Pittsburgh are US Veterans.
+When Veteran's Administration Chaplain Mike Wurschmidt left the US Air Force to begin his ministry among the poor and broken, he never knew that so many of the unhoused residents in our nation's cities were combat veterans from the Vietnam War.
+Over the next 22 years, Chaplain Mike and his wife, Tina, have been reaching out to unsheltered individuals, including our veterans, in cities across our nation.
+Since June 1993, they have been on the streets of Pittsburgh helping those with the greatest needs and least resources.

 House of Hope provides:

-- Clinical assessment and referral to needed medical treatment for physical and psychiatric disorders, including substance abuse, by partnering with the Homeless Veteran Health Care (HVHC) team
+Clinical assessment and referral to needed medical treatment for physical and psychiatric disorders, including substance use disorder, by partnering with the Homeless Veteran Health Care (HVHC) team